metrorailings/OwlBlog/content/posts/week-6-insights.md

 Raheem Mostert is a beast.

 Rams and their lack of box defenders opening leading to some easy passes for Jimmy Garoppalo right over the middle.

+Maybe Los Angeles' defense is modeling itself as a "bend, don't break" style of defense....